HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Scalability

-The proposed solution involves multiple encryption methods and the utilization of a WeChat hook within WeChat, designed to provide robust security and flexibility in communications.
 Below we explore various aspects of scalability and resilience of the system.

 ### Technology Scalability